 All voters have at least one location where they can vote early in person with an absentee ballot.
-Depending on where you live, there may be additional locations.
+View the list of voting locations before election day for upcoming elections, or contact your county election office.

 For most elections, absentee voting locations must be open during their normal business hours starting 46 days before the election.
-In addition, locations offering absentee ballots for federal, state or county elections must be open:
+Locations offering absentee ballots for federal, state or county elections must also be open:

 Some local jurisdictions may provide additional absentee voting days or hours beyond the above required days and times.
 Call your jurisdiction for more information.